-WMFRA believes that the role of the Chief Fire and Rescue Officer over the past 5 years in leading transformation in a constantly changing and challenging environment, qualifies the Chief Fire and Rescue Officer to have equal standing and opportunities with Chief Constables.
-However, we do not believe a single employer model is the way forward.
+WMFRA believes that the role of the Chief Fire Officer over the past 5 years in leading transformation in a constantly changing and challenging environment, qualifies the Chief Fire Officer to have equal standing and opportunities with Chief Constables.
+However, WMFRA does not believe that a single employer model is the way forward.